The manufacturing process

 Resin-soaked fibers form a strong bond

 Filament winding is a process in which continuous fibers (usually glass or carbon fibers, but also aramid or kevlar fibers) are wound around a rotating core to create a structural part.
 The core can be as well rotationally symmetrical as rectangular or polygonal.
 The fibers are impregnated with resin to create a strong bonding between the fibers.
 As the core rotates, the filaments are deposited onto it.
 The combination of feed (feed eye) and rotation speed (core) describes the later winding angle and as well as the rigidity and strength of the structure created in this way in the three room axes.
-As soon as the filaments are completely applied to the core, the component produced is cured and then demoulded.
+As soon as the filaments are completely applied to the core, the component produced is cured and then demolded.

 Fibers